Swaagie/minimize/README.md

 - CLI interface usable with stdin and files
 - can distinguish conditional IE comments and/or SSI
 - build on the foundations of [htmlparser2][fb55]
+- pluggable interface that allows to hook into each element

 ## Upcoming in release 2.0

 - minification of inline javascript with uglify or similar
-- client side minification support
+- client side minimize support

 ## Usage